mholgatem/GPIOnext/README.md

 <h1>GPIOnext</h1>
+<h6>A Python Based GPIO Controller</h6>

+<h6> *** Currently not compatible with Raspberry Pi 5! *** </h6>

-<h6>A Python Based GPIO Controller</h6>This is a GPIO controller that is fully compatible with RetroPie (and PiPlay).
+This is a GPIO controller that is fully compatible with RetroPie (and PiPlay).
 For anyone that is familiar with Adafruit's RetroGame Utility, this is very similar.
 The main difference being that this is user friendly and full featured.
 <h4>What's New?</h4>
 <ul><li>Configuration tool to auto map buttons to keystrokes</li>
 <li>Graphical Command line interface allows you to configure controls even on "lite" OS's</li>